AbdelazizAdel/Evaluate-News-NLP-Website/README.md

 7. Enter the url of the article you want to analyze in the url field and then click analyze.

 **Challenges:**
-1. I have started from scratch so figuring out what to do in the beginning was challenging as there was no starter code like what happend in the lessons.

-2. figuring out how to integrate the api using sdk and using enviroment variables was new.
+1. figuring out how to integrate the api using sdk and using enviroment variables was new.

-3. figuring out how use jest to make tests for asynchronous functions that use fetch api and manipulate the dom was very challenging for me as I had to mock the fetch api and the dom inorder for it to work and figuring out that the solution was to mock them was even more difficult.
+2. figuring out how use jest to make tests for asynchronous functions that use fetch api and manipulate the dom was very challenging for me as I had to mock the fetch api and the dom inorder for it to work.

-**Resources:**
-1. jest documentation.
-2. stackoverflow.

 **NOTES:**
 1. Please note that the aylien api does subjectivity anlaysis only for tweets(sentences) not documents so i have set the mode to documents and as a result i only show the polarity of the article that the url points to only and not the subjectivity.
 If i set the mode to tweets subjectivity analysis is possible but the results will be misleading so i didn't do it.